tcassou/mapsplotlib/README.md

 # GMaps

 Custom Python plots on a Google Maps background.
-A flexible matplotlib-like interface to generate many types of plots on top of Google Maps.
+A flexible matplotlib like interface to generate many types of plots on top of Google Maps.

 ## Setup